-There are benefits to short term letting and long term letting.
+There are benefits to both Short term letting and long term letting.
 Factotum’s flexible approach allows you to rent when it suits you.

 We are experienced letting agents for short term, long term, holiday and festival lets.
 Whether you want to let your property for a week or a year, we have a growing number of prospective tenants waiting to move in.

 What is a Short Term Let?

 A short term let is where the purpose of the tenancy is to confer on the tenant the right to occupy the property for a holiday.
 It is therefore not a Short Assured Tenancy (SAT) nor a Private Residential Tenancy (PRT).
-A more flexible approach to letting your property, short term lets are an ideal way to maximize your rental income throughout the year while still keeping your property available for when you need it.
+A more flexible approach to letting your property, short term lets are an ideal way to maximise your rental income throughout the year while still keeping your property available for when you need it.

 What are the benefits of Short Term letting?